The Honors Program has two deadlines specifically related to the thesis.

 - Complete your first draft as early as possible, possibly as part of a thesis writing course.
 Leave yourself plenty of time for revisions!

-- Turn in your thesis and Honors Thesis Approval form by last day of classes
+- An approved thesis is due by last day of classes

 - Submit your thesis to UConn’s Open Commons

 - Celebrate at Honors Medals Ceremony and UConn Commencement